Home » Dietary Supplements » Minerals

 Calcium is easily found in foods as well.
 Raw milk, cheese, kelp, almonds, sesame seeds, beans, carrots, collard greens, egg yolks, sardines, yogurt and caviar are just a few of the world’s excellent natural sources of the valuable mineral.
 Why is it so valuable?
 Well, the functions of calcium in the body are countless.

 As stated in the writings of Lawrence Wilson, MD, author of The Calcium Shell, “Calcium helps regulate cell permeability, it’s critical for maintenance of acid-base balance and assists many other body activities as well.
 These include male and female hormone secretion, cell division and osmotic balance.
-It stabilizes cell membranes, helps muscles relax and slows nerve transmission and the heart rate.”
+It stabilizes cell membranes, helps relax and slows nerve transmission and the heart rate.”

 In addition, it helps prevent the loss of fluids from your blood cells.
 It plays a vital role in phosphorus metabolism and the energy production part of the krebs cycle (a series of important chemical reactions that put oxygen towards cellular respiration).